 Mutemath will be playing the night of Open at Gordon College at 8:00pm

 Tickets are $15 and can be purchased here:

 Simply because we want Open to be unbelievably and extraordinarily AWESOME, we are looking to add an extra pre-conference that will happen on Friday, February 7th.
-The pre-conference will start with some training intensives in the afternoon with Mark Oestreicher talking about “Understanding the Teenage Brain” and Rachel Blom of Download Youth Ministry discussing “Preaching in Post-Christian Contexts.”
-After that, we’ll have dinner together and then have a time of worship with a devotional shared by Tim Ghali of Grace Chapel in Lexington, MA.
+The pre-conference will start with some training intensives in the afternoon with Mark Oestreicher talking about “Understanding the Teenage Brain” from 1:30pm-3:30pm and Rachel Blom of Download Youth Ministry discussing “Preaching in Post-Christian Contexts” from 4:00pm-6:00pm.
+After that, we’ll have dinner together from 6:00-7:00pm and then have a time of worship with a devotional shared by Tim Ghali of Grace Chapel in Lexington, MA from 7:00pm-8:00pm.
 Oh, and did we mention that this is all INCLUDED in the $25 cost for Open Boston!
-The only thing holding up this amazing deal is the need for a location.
-So…if your church is within 30 minutes of Danvers, MA and you’d be interested in talking more about hosting the pre-conference please fill out the form below.
-We’d be more than happy to give the host free tickets for them and some of their team.

 When you come to Open Boston, not only will you be getting fantastic youth ministry training and a great chance to network with other youth workers in the trenches, but a portion of your ticket sale will also be donated to a great New England ministry: The Boston Project Ministries.

 The Boston Project is a community-based organization in Boston with a passion for seeing renewal in urban neighborhoods.
 They operate several neighborhood outreach ministries and also partner with over twenty faith-based and secular organizations to meet the physical, social, academic, and spiritual needs of people.
 Their motivation is our Christian faith and this principle summarized in the Gospels: Love God and love your neighbor.